 Early Notables of the Blewitt family (pre 1700)

-More information is included under the topic Early Blewitt Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Blewitt Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blewitt family to Ireland